this is an introductory page to Cobra Photography Tips for

 like you see on the left, help you line your birdcage.
 And

-be forewarned: your parakeet (or crossbill or cockatiel or
+be advised: your pet parakeet (or crossbill or cockatiel

-California condor) will probably go on strike and refuse to poop
+or California condor) will probably go on strike and refuse to

 Follow my tips carefully.